bansheng/bansheng.github.io/source/_posts/07-gnn-review1.md

 mathjax: true
 date: 2020-06-15 12:41:07
 password:
-summary: note for "Graph Neural Networks A review of methods and applications"
+description: note for "Graph Neural Networks A review of methods and applications"
 tags: GNN
 categories: Survey
 ---